matiasbn/luckyseven-project-1/README.md

 # Lucky7

-Win-win crowdfunding system
+Win-win crowdfunding lottery.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+To run this project locally is necesary to have some dependencies.
+First, the project use Oraclize so is necessary to use

 ### Prerequisites